jmcmai/Phroggers-Bot/README.md

 # Phroggers Discord Bot
 This is a discord bot that uses free online API's to display images and tell facts/jokes.
+Contact me if you want Phroggers to be in your discord server!

 Features include:
 - Displaying images of various animals and memes: